eri24816/NNNode/Backend/objectsync_server/readme.md

 After a space is initialized, one can create new `Object`s in the space as children of the root `Object` or other existing `Object`.
 To create an `Object`, call `Space.create(d)` on the server side or send `{"command": "create", "d":{...} }` from the client side.
 To define an object's default children, override the `Object.build()` method and call `Space.create(d)`.

-> `d` is the object's serialization.
+> `d` is the object's serialized data.
 See section [Serialization](#serialization) for more details.

 Destroying an object removes the object and all of its children from the space.
 To destroy an `Object`, call `Space.destroy(id)` on the server side or send `{"command": "destroy", "id": "id"}` from the client side.

-> If the hierarchical characteristic is not desired, one can set every `Object` they created as a direct childrn of the root object.
+> If the hierarchical characteristic is not desired, one can set every `Object` they created as a direct child of the root object.

 [^1]: Except the root `Object`.

 ## Serialization
 An `Object` can be serialized into JSON or a python dict.
-A serialization is used when passing the `Object`'s state through the network, saving the 'Object' to a file, and restoring a destroyed `Object`.
+A serialization is used when passing the `Object`'s state through the network, saving the `Object` to a file, and restoring a destroyed `Object`.
 A serialization has the following format:

 ```
 {